Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Proof of Theorem

-Next we turn to show the necessity of the condition (2).
-By Corollary \ref{Thurston limit} again, we see that if $\{(G_i,\phi_i)\}$ converges algebraically, each of $c_1, \dots , c_r$ must be both upper and lower algebraic parabolic curve.
+Next we turn to showing the necessity of the condition (2).
+By Corollary \ref{Thurston limit} again, we see that if $\{(G_i,\phi_i)\}$ converges algebraically, each of $c_1, \dots , c_r$ must be both upper and lower algebraic parabolic curves of $\mathbf M$.
 By Lemma \ref{position of S}, this is possible only when $g'(S)$ goes around a torus boundary component $T_j$ of $\mathbf M$ whose longitude is homotopic to $g'(c_j)$ for each $j=1, \dots , r$.
-Suppose that $g'(S)$ goes $a_j$ times around $T_j$ for $a_j \in \integers \setminus \{0\}$, where we define the counter-clockwise rotation to be the positive direction in Figure \ref{fig:go-around}.
-As a convention we define the condition $a_j=0$ means that $g'(S)$ passes below $T_j$.
-If $g'(S)$ passes above $T_j$ not going around it, we define $a_j$ to be $-1$.
+Suppose that $g'(S)$ goes $a_j$ times around $T_j$ for $a_j \in \integers \setminus \{0\}$, where we define the counter-clockwise rotation in Figure \ref{fig:go-around} (when viewed from the right to the left) to be the positive direction.
+As before, we define the condition $a_j=0$ means that $g'(S)$ passes below $T_j$, and if $g'(S)$ passes above $T_j$ not going around it, we define $a_j$ to be $-1$.
+Since $g'(S)$ goes around $T_j$, we have $a_j \neq 0, -1$.